haveno-dex/haveno/README.md

 These are the main priorities for the near future:

-- We need a logo.
-Right now it's a random stock image ([#1](https://github.com/haveno-dex/haveno-meta/issues/1))
 - The User Interface is basically still Bisq.
-Needs to be completely reworked and adapted for Monero as base currency (https://github.com/haveno-dex/haveno/projects/2)
+Needs to be completely reworked and adapted for Monero as base currency.
+The new design is discussed and developed in [haveno-design](https://github.com/haveno-dex/haveno-design)
 - Cleanup the repository from Bisq-specific content (https://github.com/haveno-dex/haveno/projects/1)

 ## Keep in touch and help out!